fedemolinero/angular-cv-app-demo/README.md

 - **Custom Pipes and Directives**: Use of pipes for data transformation and custom directives to control DOM behavior.
 - **Frontend Authentication and Authorization**: Integration of a frontend login system and authorization management to ensure data privacy.
 - **Template-based CV Generation**: Allows users to generate their Curriculum Vitae using different predefined templates.
+- **Unit Tests**: Includes comprehensive unit tests to ensure robustness and reliability of the application.

+## Documentation and Usage:

+- **Component Documentation**: Detailed documentation files explaining each component's functionality and usage are provided.
+- **Unit Tests**: Complete unit tests are available to validate the functionality of each component and service.

 ## Installation